coderefinery/modular-type-along/content/starting-point.md

 ## Our starting point

-Our initial goal for this exercise is to plot a series of temperatures and precipitations for **January** and to compute and plot the **mean temperature** averaged over the month.
+Our starting point for this exercise is a script which plots a series of temperatures and precipitations for **January** as well as the **mean temperature** averaged over the month.
 Suppose that we assemble a working script from various internet research/AI chat recommendations and arrive at:

 :::::{tabs}
   ::::{group-tab} Python
     :::{literalinclude} code/python/initial-version.py